To add content, ask questions.

 - Accommodation

-Accommodation vocabulary in French, covering types, amenities, booking, common phrases, and more for traveling and staying overnight.
+Accommodation vocabulary in French, covering types of lodging, booking terms, and common phrases for travel and staying overnight.

 - Airport, Train